OPM/ResInsight-UserDocumentation/content/3d-main-window/Intersections.md

  ![]({{< relref "" >}}images/3d-main-window/IntersectionWellPath.png)

 - **Name** -- Automatically created based on the item specifying the intersection.
-The user can customize the name by editing, but will be updated if you change the well or well path.
+The user can edit the name, but it will be updated if you change well or well path.
-- **Intersecting Geometry** -- These options controls the curve to be used for the cross section, and depends on the type of intersection you choose.
+- **Intersecting Geometry** -- Options to control the curve used for the cross section dependant on the type of intersection.
 - **Direction** -- Horizontal, vertical or defined by two points.
 - **Extent Length** -- Defines how far an intersection for well path or simulation Well is extended at intersection ends.
-- **Show Inactive Cells** -- Controls if inactive cells are included when creating the intersection geometry.
+- **Show Inactive Cells** -- Controls if inactive cells are included when creating intersection geometry.

-#### Direction

-The direction defined is used to extrude the curve in the defined direction, and thereby create a set of planes.

-When selection the **Horizontal** option, the start and end point of the curve is used as a baseline, and the horizontal direction is thus perpendicular to that line.
+**Direction** is used to extrude the curve in the defined direction, and thereby create a set of planes. **Horizontal** implies the start and end point of the curve is used as a baseline, and the horizontal direction is thus perpendicular to that line.

-When **Defined by two points** is the active option, the user can define the direction based on any two points.
+By **Defined by two points**, the user can define the direction based on any two points.
 The direction from the first to the second point defines the extrude direction.

-- The background color of this list is set to light pink when adding points by picking in the 3D view is active.
-- To finish adding points, click the button **Stop picking points** in the **Property Editor**.
-- The background color of the point list is then set to white.

 ### Well Path Intersection
 A new **Well Path** intersection can be created by right-clicking the well path in the 3D view or in the **Project Tree**.